flaf/miscellaneous/puppet/modules/monitoring/README.md

 * The (hash) values of a "multi-valued keys" variable `_foo` can be merged but only if they haven't a common key.

+See [this file](types/customvariable.pp) to have more details concerning the type of a custom variable.

 The `extra_info` parameter allows to set meta informations which are related to the host but which will not generate checks in the host block of this host.
 For instance the IPMI